 It is of course possible to try and do a similar type of trip by yourself but you wouldn’t get anything like the same experience you would if you’re on a course with the Academy.
 This is direct feedback we have had back from previous participants which reinforces our genuine opinion too.

 “I do think you could do a similar trip like this on your own but I don’t think you’d have anything like the same experience”

 By going with the Academy, you are getting a consultancy service with the aim to give you the basic knowledge, skills and confidence to be able to tackle your own expeditions whatever or wherever they maybe in the future.
 This concept doesn’t exist anywhere else in the world.

-The main focus of the course will be for Matt to pass on what he has learned from both the military and on his own adventures.
+The main focus of the course will be for Matt or Squash to pass on they have learned from their own on his own adventures.
 You will get to see things first hand, practice what you’ve been taught and experience the highs and lows in just under a week, none of this would be possible by going alone.
 It is this that is the difference – what you will learn from the overall experience, rather than just ticking off certain locations on a map.

 See what others who have attended thought: CLICK HERE

 The expertise, knowledge, planning and local contacts are also already in place which are required for the success of critical aspects of the course.
 This would not be possible without extensive pre-planning and time on the ground beforehand.

 How much does it cost and what does that include?